-Salary (schedule based) and flat salary make up the total compensation paid to ESU 13 employees.
-In addition, employees may qualify for certain employee benefits.
-Total compensation is subject to mandatory payroll deductions.
 Salary payments are made to employees on or before the 15th of each month.
 Head Start employees working less than 240 days receive 10 equal installments, all other employees receive 12 equal installments.
+Total compensation is subject to mandatory payroll deductions and elected benefit deductions.

 If approved by the Board, salary increases for classified employees shall take effect on September 1st of each year for the October payroll; classified personnel hired after May 1st of that year will not be eligible for an increase.
 If approved by the Board, salary increases for certificated and licensed employees will take effect with the September payroll each year.